alexisrolland/ComfyUI-Blender/README.md

 ## Setup

-Step-by-step guide for installing the ComfyUI-Blender add-on.
 If you are new to ComfyUI, refer to the original [ComfyUI](https://github.com/comfyanonymous/ComfyUI) repository to get started.

 ### ComfyUI Setup